'So sad': Family and friends stunned after couple killed in Matamata crash

-Tributes have been posted on social media for the pair, who died along with one other person in a crash on State Highway 29 just after 5.30pm.
+Tributes have been posted on social media for the pair, who died along with one other person in a crash on State Highway 29 just after 5.30pm on Friday.

 Last night motorists were diverted as specialist officers examined the scene.